Cohort study: Examples

 An example of an epidemiological question that can be answered using a cohort study is whether exposure to X (say, smoking) associates with outcome Y (say, lung cancer).
 For example, in 1951, the British Doctors Study was started.
 Using a cohort which included both smokers (the exposed group) and non-smokers (the unexposed group).
 The study continued through 2001.
 By 1956, the study provided convincing proof of the association between smoking and the incidence of lung cancer.
 In a cohort study, the groups are matched in terms of many other variables such as economic status and other health status so that the variable being assessed, the independent variable (in this case, smoking) can be isolated as the cause of the dependent variable (in this case, lung cancer).
 In this example, a statistically significant increase in the incidence of lung cancer in the smoking group as compared to the non-smoking group is evidence in favor of the hypothesis.
 However, rare outcomes, such as lung cancer, are generally not studied with the use of a cohort study, but are rather studied with the use of a case-control study.

-Cohort Succession can explain most change in literature, art, intellectualism, political opinions, and phonology.
+In the Arts, Cohort Succession can explain most change in literature, art, intellectualism, political opinions, and phonology.

 Shorter term studies are commonly used in medical research as a form of clinical trial, or means to test a particular hypothesis of clinical importance.
 Such studies typically follow two groups of patients for a period of time and compare an endpoint or outcome measure between the two groups.

 Randomized controlled trials, or RCTs, are a superior methodology in the hierarchy of evidence, because they limit the potential for bias by randomly assigning one patient pool to an intervention and another patient pool to non-intervention (or placebo).
 This minimizes the chance that the incidence of confounding variables will differ between the two groups.
 Nevertheless, it is sometimes not practical or ethical to perform RCTs to answer a clinical question.
-To take our example, if we already had reasonable evidence that smoking causes lung cancer then persuading a pool of non-smokers to take up smoking in order to test this hypothesis would generally be considered quite unethical.
+To take our example, if we already had reasonable evidence that smoking causes lung cancer then persuading a pool of non-smokers to take up smoking in order to test this hypothesis would generally be considered unethical.